 During the day we went to have breakfast at a place called ‘River’s Edge.’
 I chose the shrimp omelette with grits (I promised myself I would try Southern grits, basically corn porridge) and after indulging ourselves, we went to the World War Two Museum…supposedly one of the best in the world.
 A short film about the fighting within WWII narrated by Tom Hanks called ‘Beyond all Boundaries’ was my first experience at seeing a film in 4D.
 During the movie on some occasions the chairs started to shake as explosions happened and a piece of a plane was even lowered and attached to the screen to demonstrate the aerial battles between the Americans and the Japanese!
 After the film we saw a number of WWII weapons, planes, tanks, artefacts and documents.
 New Orleans was basically everything rolled into one place…I would love to go back there again.

-A week after returning from Nola (New Orleans) there was a debate over the universities flag.
+A week after returning from NOLA (New Orleans, Louisiana) there was a debate over the universities flag.
 This consisted of whether or not to remove it from campus as the flag (also the state flag) contains the symbol of the Confederacy.
 This is certainly a move by the student union that will go down in history, along with the removal of the Ole Miss plantation owner mascot a few years earlier, demonstrating the universities intent to modernise.

 Unless you were in any doubt, my decision to study abroad in Mississippi has been the best choice I have ever made.
 If you want the traditional college experience, Ole Miss really is just a representation of the stereotypical American college life that you see in the movies…really big on their Greek Life for example!
 I can’t wait to see what else this unbelievable place has to offer as this amazing experience just keeps on giving!